jacobsimpson/jt/roadmap.md

     jt 'print env["PATH"].split(":")'
     ```

+    -   What if `$abc` always meant an environment variable?
+Then, if the
+        string is double quoted, the shell itself would expand the variable.
+If
+        the string is single quoted, or otherwise escaped, the `jt` interpreter
+        would map the `$abc` to an environment variable.

+- and a better way of accessing environment variables would be good too.
+Maybe
+  even just making them directly available, like `%PATH`, and `%GOPATH`.
+    ```sh
+    jt 'env["GOPATH"].split(":")[0]'
+    ```
 - simple, robust string indexing
 - this will return a string that is the last 3 characters of %2, if there are 3
   characters.
 If there are less than 3 characters, it will return whatever it